Lady Nijō: Court life

 Lady Nijō was a member of the Koga family, a branch of the Minamoto clan descended from Emperor Murakami through Prince Tomohira, his seventh son.
 The clan's station at court was established through the allegiance made by Tomohira's son, Minamoto no Morofusa, with Emperor Go-Sanjō.
 Lady Nijō's father and paternal grandfather held important positions at the imperial court, and many of her relatives and ancestors had high reputations for their literary abilities.
 Her real name does not survive.
 The name "Nijō" was given to her at the court: it was common practice at the time to designate court ladies by street names, and "Nijō" ("Second Avenue") designates a high rank.
 It indicates proximity to the First Ward, which is where the Imperial household was located.

-According to the Towazugatari, Emperor Go-Fukakusa was in love with Nijō's mother, Sukedai.
-However, she died shortly after Nijō was born, and Go-Fukakusa turned his affections to Nijō.
-She was taken to the court at the age of four, and was subsequently raised there.
+According to the Towazugatari, Emperor Go-Fukakusa was in love with Nijō's mother, Kinshi, the daughter of Shijô Takachika and a assistant handmaid (典侍, naishi no suke), who would have been the fourteen-year-old emperor's initiation to sex.
+However, Kinshi died shortly after Nijō was born, and Go-Fukakusa turned his affections to Nijō.
+She was taken to the court at the age of four, and was subsequently raised there; the death of her mother and the lack of a maternal home, where aristocratic children were normally raised, away from the court, rendered her effectively homeless.
 In 1271, Nijō, aged 14, was given by her father to Go-Fukakusa as a concubine.
 It is unclear whether Nijō should be considered a formal wife (seisai) or a concubine (meshudo): there is evidence in the Confessions to support both interpretations.
+In the Towazugatari she describes being raped by Go-Fukakusa at age 14.
+However, she gained a certain amount of influence and protection when she was adopted by Lady Kitayama, the wife of the powerful Saionji Saneuji, the most politically powerful man of his day.

 Nijō's life at the court was plagued by numerous troubles.
 Her father died when she was 15 and it hampered her circumstance because there was no influential figure to advance her cause.
 Additionally, she was forced to have sexual relations against her will with court men, including Takatsukasa Kanehira.
 Her relationship with the emperor also became strained from the beginning, because she took several other lovers over the years, including one whom she knew before becoming a concubine.
 Matters were complicated further by Nijō's pregnancies: the only child she bore to Go-Fukakusa died in infancy, and the other three children she had were not by the emperor.
 Go-Fukakusa's consort, Higashi-nijō, was greatly displeased with Nijō's behaviour and Go-Fukakusa's apparent affinity for the concubine.
 Ultimately, it was due to Higashi-nijō's request that Nijō was expelled from the court in 1283.